Vincit/objection.js/doc/1.x/migration.md

 `relate` used to return the inserted pivot table row in case of `ManyToManyRelation` and the number of updated rows in case of other relations.
 Now an integer indicating the number of affected rows is always returned.

+You need to go through your code and check how the return values of `relate` queries are used.

 ## \$relatedQuery no longer mutates

 With objection 1.x, doing this